matsest/gh-runner-az-private-network-demo/README.md

 ```

 :warning: Note that if you are deploying into an existing vnet with a default route to a firewall that filters traffic (e.g. Azure Firewall) you will need to whitelist [these URL's](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#communication-between-self-hosted-runners-and-github) to allow traffic from the runner to GitHub.
+In that case you kan simplify the outbound NSG-rules to allow traffic to 'Internet' and handle the granular filtering in firewall rules.

 :point_right: Copy the `Network Settings Resource Id` value for the next step.